 - Use a web hosting service that supports HTTP/2 if possible.

 - Support TSL 1, TSL 1.1, and TSL 1.2 secure protocols.
 As of this writing these protocols are quite secure.

-Note: TSL 1 and 1.1 is required for some podcast services such as Stitcher.
+Note: TSL 1 and 1.1 is required for some podcast services.
 Make sure your SSL settings include all 3 TSL versions for 100% compliance with all services.

 - DO NOT support SSLv1, SSLv2, or SSLv3 secure protocols.
 These protocols have known vulnerabilities and should be avoided when at all possible.

 - If you have many sub-domains (e.g. abc.example.com and xyz.example.com), the use of a wildcard SSL certificate might be ideal.